LordA2117/htbreacher-private/README.md

 If you don't have ollama install it and then do `ollama pull openhermes`

+I use qwen for the local model as of now

 After that run this thing so that it.... you know, runs

 Also have an ollama api key so that you can use the cloud (which this does btw)